 You’ll also be able to review and track your existing tickets from your account.

-Book Bolt’s customer service is available 24/7.
+We can not write a Book Bolt review without mentioning customer service, of course.
+Their customer service is available 24/7.
 However, that doesn’t mean you’re guaranteed instant help.
 Some users have reported longer than 1-day wait times for responses on rare occasions.

 What Does Book Bolt Do Well?